bea-org/website/index.md

 # 🌍 Béa

-## The open source platform making donation effortless
+## The open source platform making donation effortless 🚀

-*Béa* is a community effort to build the next state-of-the-art donation tool 🚀
+*Béa* is a community effort to build the next state-of-the-art donation tool.

 ### Extremely simple 😉